xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 ## The `xkb_types` section

-This section is the second to be processesed, after `xkb_keycodes`.
+This section is the second to be processed, after `xkb_keycodes`.
 However, it is completely independent and could have been the first to be processed (it does not refer to specific keys as specified in the `xkb_keycodes` section).